GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

-Graph representation learning methods encode nodes as vectors that capture the graph topological and structural characteristics.
-In other words, node embeddings map structurally and/or topologically similar nodes into vectors that are close in the mapped metric space.
-Once computed, node embeddings can be used for graph-prediction tasks~\cite{Martinez17}, including node-label prediction, edge and edge-label prediction, unsupervised graph analysis (e.g. node clustering) or to visualize graphs and their properties (fig. \ref{fig:schema} \textbf{c}) in combination with dimensionality reduction techniques (e.g. \tsne~\cite{van2008visualizing}). \gra~currently provides \(49\) unique node embedding models (\(61\) considering redundant implementations, important for benchmarks), with \(19\) being \virgolette{by-scratch} implementations and \(30\) integrated from third-party libraries.
+\gra~currently provides \(\NumberOfUniqueNodeEmbeddingModels\) unique node embedding models (\(\NumberOfNodeEmbeddingModels\) considering redundant implementations, important for benchmarks), with \(\NumberOfGRAPENodeEmbeddingModels\) being \virgolette{by-scratch} implementations and \(\NumberOfIntegratedNodeEmbeddingModels\) integrated from third-party libraries.
 The list of available node embedding methods is constantly growing, with the ultimate goal to provide a complete set of efficient node embedding models.
-The input for the various models (e.g. random walks and triples) are provided by \ens~in a scalable, highly efficient, and parallel way (Fig.~\ref{fig:schema}a).
+The input for the various models (e.g. RWs and triples) are provided by \ens~in a scalable, highly efficient, and parallel way (Fig.~\ref{fig:schema}a).
 All models were designed according to the ``composition over inheritance'' paradigm, to ensure a better user experience through increased modularity and polymorphic behaviour~\cite{gamma1995elements}.
 More specifically, \emb~provides interfaces, specific for either the embedding or each of the prediction-tasks, that must be implemented by all models; third-party models, such as PyKeen~\cite{ali2021pykeen}, KarateClub~\cite{karateclub} and Scikit-Learn~\cite{scikit-learn} libraries, are already integrated within \gra~by implementing these interfaces. \gra~users can straightforwardly create their models and wrap them by implementing the appropriate interface.

 \gra~has a comprehensive test suite.
 However, to thoroughly test it against many scenarios, we also employed fuzzers, that is tools that iteratively generate inputs to find corner cases in the library.